Critical Fall Height Testing

 Impact attenuation requirements

-The impact attenuation requirements of surfaces or surfacing materials should be certified by the following means:
+The impact attenuation requirements of surfaces or surfacing materials should be tested by the following means:

 On-site testing : The critical fall height of the surfacing material within the fall zones of equipment or structures shall exceed the free fall height for each item of equipment.